 Other key agencies include:

-- Australian Communications and Media Authority (ACMA) – whocontribute to the development of a safer online environment through notifying ISPs of malware infections identified among their customers and providing a vehicle for reporting about illegal online content, including online child sexual abuse offences material.
+Australian Communications and Media Authority (ACMA): contributes to the development of a safer online environment through notifying ISPs of malware infections identified among their customers and providing a vehicle for reporting about illegal online content, including online child sexual abuse offences material.

-- Australian Competition and Consumer Commission (ACCC) – who works to disrupt identified scam activities and, where appropriate, prosecute offenders for breaches of the Competition and Consumer Act 2010 (Cth).
+Australian Competition and Consumer Commission (ACCC): works to disrupt identified scam activities and, where appropriate, prosecute offenders for breaches of the Competition and Consumer Act 2010 (Cth).

-- Australian Security Intelligence Organisation (ASIO) – who investigates cyber activity conducted for the purpose of espionage, sabotage, terrorism or other forms of politically motivated violence, and contributes to the investigation of computer network operations directed against Australia’s systems.
+Australian Security Intelligence Organisation (ASIO): investigates cyber activity conducted for the purpose of espionage, sabotage, terrorism or other forms of politically motivated violence, and contributes to the investigation of computer network operations directed against Australia’s systems.

-- Australia New Zealand Policing Advisory Agency (ANZPAA) – who provide strategic and policy advice regarding cross-jurisdictional issues to enhance community safety and security.
+Australia New Zealand Policing Advisory Agency (ANZPAA): provides strategic and policy advice regarding cross-jurisdictional issues to enhance community safety and security.

-- CrimTrac – who is responsible for the development and maintenance of national information sharing systems between State, Territory and Commonwealth law enforcement agencies.
+CrimTrac – responsible for the development and maintenance of national information sharing systems between State, Territory and Commonwealth law enforcement agencies.

-- Department of Broadband, Communications and the Digital Economy (DBCDE) – whoensure that all Australians can access internet services, and empowers consumers to operate safely and securely online through its education and awareness-raising initiatives
+Department of Broadband, Communications and the Digital Economy (DBCDE): ensures that all Australians can access internet services, and empowers consumers to operate safely and securely online through its education and awareness-raising initiatives

-- Department of Defence’s Cyber Security Operations Centre (CSOC) – who provide the Government with a better understanding of sophisticated cyber threats against Australian interests.
+Department of Defence’s Cyber Security Operations Centre (CSOC): provides the Government with a better understanding of sophisticated cyber threats against Australian interests.

-- Department of Foreign Affairs and Trade (DFAT) –who advance and protect Australia’s interests in relation to combating cybercrime internationally, including meeting our international legal obligations.
+Department of Foreign Affairs and Trade (DFAT): advances and protects Australia’s interests in relation to combating cybercrime internationally, including meeting our international legal obligations.

-- Department of the Prime Minister and Cabinet (PM&C) – PM&C is responsible for coordination and leadership for cyber policy issues.
+Department of the Prime Minister and Cabinet (PM&C): responsible for coordination and leadership for cyber policy issues.